natcap/invest.users-guide/source/habitat_risk_assessment.rst

 The last input is optional, and requires additional Python extensions to generate the 2D plots.

-7. **Create HTML output with risk plots (optional)**.
+6. **Create HTML Output with Risk Plots? (optional)**.
 By checking this box, the model will generate a series of figures, which clearly display the exposure-consequence ratings and the resulting risk results for each habitat-stressor combination.
 It will also create a figure showing cumulative risk for all habitats in the study region.
 This option requires the Matplotlib python extension.
 If this option is selected, the model will check that Matplotlib is installed successfully and generate an HTML document that displays the aforementioned plots.
 For more information on how to install this Python extension, please consult the Getting Started section or the :ref:`FAQ`.

+7. **Generate Habitat Maps of Risk Hotspots? (optional)**.
+By checking this box, the model will classify the input habitat layers by high, medium and low risk.
+Using the grid cell resolution specified during the Grid the Seascape tool run, the grid will be overlaid on this output.
+A copy of each habitat layer will be created in the "Output/maps" directory with "_Risk" appended to the end of the original habitat layer's name.

 Running the model
 =================